 Maitland Regional Art Gallery

-Maitland Regional Art Gallery, or MRAG for short, is a community-driven public gallery where everyone is always welcome and entry is free.
+Maitland Regional Art Gallery (MRAG) is a community-driven public gallery where everyone is always welcome.

 MRAG is home to an impressive collection of more than 6,000 works with a focus on work made with, about or on paper.
 Each year the gallery shows thousands of artworks and creates hundreds of learning activities across 25 exhibitions that are available to enjoy.